Quelklef/random-algorithms/README.md

 MAS(K).
 We do this by generating random MAS(K)s and checking if they are satisfactory.

 We keep track of how many randomizations it took to find a satisfactory coloring.
-The end goal is to analyze the plot of N vs Number of Ranomizations.
+The end goal is to analyze the plot of N vs Number of Randomizations.